LucT3/Emotion-Classification-and-Affective-State-Measure-Artificial-Neural-Networks/README.md

   * Developed by using both Fuzzy Logic Designer and Matlab command line methods.

 + **CNN (Convolutional Neural Networks):**
-  * Deep Neural Networks used to classify person's facial expressions.
+  * Deep Neural Networks used to classify person's facial expressions (TASK 4.1 and 4.2).
   * 2-class (anger and happiness) and 4-class (anger,disgust, fear and happiness) classification problem solved
   * Two different CNNs used:
-    1. Built from scratch CNN
+    * Built from scratch CNN
-    2. Fine-tune of a pretrained CNN (AlexNet)
+    * Fine-tune of a pretrained CNN (AlexNet)

 + **Project Report**